Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.awesomebar.provider/-search-suggestion-provider/-init-.md

 `limit` - The maximum number of suggestions that should be returned.
 It needs to be &gt;= 1.

 `mode` - Whether to return a single search suggestion (with chips) or one suggestion per item.

+`icon` - The image to display next to the result.
+If not specified, the engine icon is used